July 20

 -

-Refer to the Books of the Bible Poster.
-We’re going to read from the first chapter of the book of Joshua.
+- Refer to the Books of the Bible Poster.
+We’re going to read from Joshua chapter 7.
+Who has the Bible?
+Will you bring it up, please?
 Have the student bring up the Bible and open it to the sticky note.
-Listen to what God told Joshua.
-Read Joshua 1:5–6.
+Read Joshua 7:4.

 -